RakhithJK/BishopFox-sliver-wiki/Compile-From-Source.md

 * Go v1.17 or later
 * `make`, `sed`, `tar`, `curl`, `zip`, `cut` commands

-**IMPORTANT:** The Sliver make file uses version information from the git repository, so you must `git clone` the repository.
+**IMPORTANT:** The Sliver makefile requires version information from the git repository, so you must `git clone` the repository.
 Using GitHub's "download zip" feature may omit the `.git` directory and result in broken builds.

 #### Go Assets